Big Plans for 2017

 The second floor will feature three bedrooms and two bathrooms, including a generous Master Suite.
 Additionally, there will be a Laundry and a dedicated Architect’s Office (future additional bedroom suite.)
 In order to maximize every square inch of the second floor space, we are taking advantage of the often missed areas, tucked into un-usable space.

-Maximizing the second floor area helps to make the most efficient use of our construction budget, a well-known trick.
+Among the big plans for 2017 is maximizing the second floor area helps to make the most efficient use of our construction budget, a well-known trick.
 The challenge is to balance the bulky appearance of a second floor while maintaining useful space.
 The craftsman and bungalow styles deftly accomplish this through low eave heights.
 Dormers are used to create needed headroom for these spaces.
 Careful attention must be paid to the scale of these elements as they can easily escape tasteful proportions.

 With sensitivity to personal and neighborhood scale, the addition will maintain a 1 1/2 story presence.
 The exterior will be executed in a craftsman, bungalow style.
 Sustainability is a primary goal for us.
 So we plan to re-use as much of the existing structure as possible.
 Additionally, we need to improve the energy performance of the entire structure.
 Finally, we will create a contemporary blend of classic and modern styles, inside and out.
 Not only will this new home make a style statement, but it will perform well beyond the code standards of today.